bansicloud/hello/README.md

+Deprecated.

 ## Hello
 Its a video conference solution using HTML5 WEBRTC (peer to peer) protocol.
-All the video calls are 100% peer to peer and the backend node js server is used only to serve the HTML and signalling server.
-Check out the app at [itshello.herokuapp.com](https://itshello.herokuapp.com).
+All the video calls are 100% peer to peer and the backend node js server is used only to serve the HTML and signalling server. ~~Check out the app at [itshello.herokuapp.com](https://itshello.herokuapp.com)~~ No demos hosted anywhere.

 ## Prerequisites *(to setup locally)*:
 - Node.Js (6.x or above)